emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has some sorting options and gives homepage recommendations based on watched content. ✔️
 1. Site does have 4K content. ✔️
 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## FlickyStream
-### Score: 20/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 sources and does auto-switch if one fails. ✔️
-1. Site does not have episode auto-next. ❌
-1. Site has good UI, feels modern, shows results as you type. ✔️
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have continue watching. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does have 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️

-***
 ## Mokmobi